Fleischmaki/Minotaur/README.md

 Minotaur is a generative black-box fuzzer for software model checkers, based on [STORM](https://github.com/mariachris/storm) and [Fuzzle](https://github.com/SoftSec-KAIST/Fuzzle)

 ## About
-Minotaur uses sat/unsat SMT-Files to generate programs that are unsafe/safe by construction.
-Optionally, [STORM](https://github.com/mariachris/storm)'s mutation algorithm can be used to create several satisfiable variants for each seed.
-UNSAT seeds can also be mutated, as long as the unsat-core remain intact.
-A minimizer can be used to drop unneccessary clauses for found seeds, which results in concise explanations for PA bugs.
+Minotaur uses sat/unsat SMT-Files to generate programs that are unsafe/safe by construction, which can be used to test program anaylzers for soundness/precision issues.

 ## Requirements
 - Python3.10 or 3.11
 - Docker (or similar)

 ## Installation
+We tested installation on Ubuntu 22.03 and Debian 12.
+If you're using a different system, you might need to install the dependencies in a different manner.
 ```
+sudo apt install docker
 ./Minotaur/scripts/build_MC_dockers.sh <num_cores>
 # For recreating experiments #
 ./Minotaur/scripts/build_experiment_dockers.sh <num_cores>